Slivo-fr/TranqRotate/README.md

 You may adds the `/tranq backup` command to a macro that you can use when you are unable to tranq and you need some help, It will whisper all backup hunters the fail message.

-The `/tranq check` command allows you to list version or TranqRotate used by others hunters and others non-hunters players
+The `/tranq check` command allows you to list TranqRotate versions used by others players

 ## Roadmap